hmeng/the-gen-z-catechism/chapters/post-53.md

 ---
-layout: default
+layout: chapter
-title: "Post 53"
+title: "Post #53: How do we share our faith?"
 ---
 # Post #53: How do we share our faith?